Gluten Free S'Mores Cookies were originally posted in May 2022 and have been updated with new pictures, helpful tips, and a video.

 - Chill — Let the dough chill out in the fridge for half an hour.

-- Shape — Scoop dough and flatten slightly in palm of one hand.
-Place a marshmallow in the center and wrap the dough around it, but leave the top half exposed.
+- Shape — Scoop dough (using a large cookie scoop) and place on parchment paper-lined baking sheet.
+Flatten each slightly in the palm of one hand.
+Place a marshmallow in the center and wrap the dough around it, but leave the top half of the marshmallow exposed.

 - Freeze — Place dough balls in the freezer for 10-15 minutes.

 - Bake — Bake for 15-20 minutes, or until marshmallows are gooey and golden brown and cookies are set.

 s'mores cookies frequently asked questions

 A true s'mores is always made with milk chocolate, but if you're not a fan, chop up equal amounts of dark chocolate bars to use in the cookies.